Deep in the heart of the Lone Star State, where everything is bigger and bolder, ghost stories are no exception!

 It has also been claimed that if anyone with tattoos or body piercings enters the chapel then the spirits of the nuns who built and operated the hospital will choke or hit them for defiling their bodies.

-The on-site caretaker has also described seeing black ‘shapes’ the size of a large dog and a large man with glowing red eyes!
+The on-site caretaker has also described seeing black ‘shapes’ the size of a large dog, and a large man with glowing red eyes!
+These are just a small number of the many reports that have come from this extremely haunted building!